What types of construction accidents are legal injury claims?

 Advocates for Personal Injury & medical malpractice victims

 Pegalis Law Group, LLC is a personal injury law firm in New York.
-For nearly 50 years, we have been advocates for personal injury and medical malpractice victims.
-Our law firm has achieved some of the largest verdicts and settlements in state history.
 We strive to educate the public through our website and social media channels.
 Please follow us on YouTube, Twitter, Facebook, and LinkedIn for updates.